craftninja/resistorAllianceGifotron/README.md

 ### Setup:

 1. copy `tumblr_keys_example.py` to `tumblr_keys.py`
+1. copy `keys_twitter_example.py` to `keys_twitter.py`
 1. log into a tumbler account and get the required keys listed in the example file
+1. log into a twitter account and get the required keys listed in the example file
 1. install necessary python libs

   ```